 - Recorded sounds.
 You can download free sounds from sites like Freesound.org, BBC Sound Effects, or Sound Bible.
 Recordings work best when you are using speakers that can reproduce a full-range of frequencies, so ideally not a tablet or phone.

 If you want to take it a step further, look at how sound changes through walls, doors, windows, etc. For example, how does a sound change when you’re hearing through a closed door vs an opened one?
+Is It louder or softer?
+Do you hear more low frequencies or high frequencies?
 What if you’re facing towards the sound vs facing away?
 There’s a lot of ways to expand this.